tea2x/quantum-purse/README.md

 <img width="628" alt="overview" src="https://github.com/user-attachments/assets/433a25dd-2845-4384-b9a3-e2374aac3227" />

 ## Sha2-256s / Sha2-128s
 All 12 SPHINCS+ parameter sets approved by NIST is supported by Quantum Purse.
-All 12 parameters are the combinational results of:
+These parameters are the combinational results of:
 - 2 hashing algorithm: `Sha2`, `Shake`
 - 3 security levels: `128 bit`, `192 bit`, `256 bit`
-- 2 optimization method: `s`(small signature), `f`(fast signature generation)
+- 2 optimization methods: `s`(small signature), `f`(fast signature generation)

 For CKB, `Sha2-128s`, `Sha-192s` and `Sha2-256s` are recommended because:
 - 's' variant is on-chain friendly as it's fast and light weight.
 The tradeoff here is that signature generation on QuantumPurse takes longer.